SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 end
 ```

 The Laplacian function remains unchanged.
 The main change to the explicit gating solvers is that *exp* and *expm1* functions are prefixed by *CUDAnative.*.
-This is a technical nuisance that will hopefully be resolved in future.
+This is a technical nuisance that will hopefully be resolved in the future.

 ```julia
 function rush_larsen_gpu(g, α, β, Δt)